mfurkanerkan15/ball-catching-game/README.md

-# 🎮 Catch the Ball Game
+# 🎮 Ball Catching Game

 **Catch the Ball Game** is a fun 2D football-themed game where two legendary players, **Messi** and **Ronaldo**, compete to catch the ball.
 The first player to reach **10 points** wins the game!